Bethune, Colorado

-The Town of Bethune is a Statutory Town located in Kit Carson County, Colorado, United States.
-The town population was 183 at the 2020 United States Census.
+Bethune is a statutory town located in Kit Carson County, Colorado, United States.
+The town population was 183 at the 2020 United States census.
+It is located along U.S. Highway 24 that is north of an exit on Interstate 70.

-Bethune has access with Interstate 70 and U.S. Highway 24.
+History

+The Bethune, Colorado, post office opened on January 19, 1889.
+The Town of Bethune was incorporated on June 10, 1926.